Sifir-io/cyphernode-app/README.md

-# Sifir - Cypheronde App and UI
+# Sifir - Cyphernode App and UI

 Runs as a Cyphernode app to securley bridge communciation between Cyphernode and Sifir mobile wallet.

 ## :warning:  WARNING: ALPHA SOFTWARE :warning:
-Sifir is very much WIP and is meant for reckless Bitcoin maximalists looking for a badass mobile wallet.
+Sifir is very much WIP and is meant for reckless Bitcoin maximalists looking for a badass wallet.
+Normies comeback later please.

 ## Requirements
 - Docker